tariq87/lunatech/README.md

 4) run "terraform plan"
 5) Once plan is successful, run "terraform apply"
 6) Make the get calls to api's using the dns of the ELB -> eg: http://my-elb-lunatech:8000/countries or airports

+# Summary
+There are few points to keep in mind.
+For ansible to work, create a key-pair using ssh-keygen and put it in the instance getting launched via terraform.
+I used userdata to do that, something like echo "mysshkey.pub" >> ~/.ssh/authorized_keys else your automation is bound to fail.
+Please feel free to edit this document for any changes.